Water Pressure

 2. The hot water doesn’t last long

-If you find that you run out of hot water very quickly (say, a few minutes into a shower), this could be a sign that the water heater tank is refilling with cold water too quickly, which is causing your water heater to struggle to maintain the desired temperature.
-If you find that you run out of hot water very quickly, this could be a sign that the water heater tank is refilling with cold water too Your water heater has to work harder than usual because of the high water pressure.
+If your hot water runs out fast, like a few minutes into a shower, it might mean the water heater tank fills up with cold water too fast.
+That can make your water heater work extra hard to maintain the correct temperature.
+If you notice you’re running out of hot water fast, it might mean the heater tank’s filling with cold water too fast.
+This makes the water heater work extra hard due to the strong water pressure.
 This causes it to undergo more wear and tear, which in turn raises the risk that it may either break down or leak because it will have experienced more wear and tear.

 3. Your appliances and pipes are loud